 Coverage F (aka medical payments coverage): Coverage F is designed to cover medical bills that arise as a result of an unintentional injury to others on your property.
 The decision to seek medical care is often a quick one, and this coverage foots those initial bills without regard to fault.
 There are exceptions to this that you can read about on our medical payments insurance page.

-When evaluating your homeowners insurance policy, it's important to keep your lifestyle in mind.
+When evaluating your homeowners insurance policy, it’s important to keep your lifestyle in mind.
 Two homeowners in identical homes may have very different policies due to children, additional structures, or pets.
-Kin agents are happy to build a policy unique to your needs at 855-717-0022, or you can customize your policy online and confirm your decision with an agent later by filling out a super quick application.
+Kin representatives are happy to build a policy unique to your needs at 855-717-0022, or you can customize your policy online by filling out a super quick application.